-The Center for Women & Gender Advisory Board announces the 2018 Fannie Barrier Williams “Women of Courage” Award, a call for nominations due date has been changed to Friday, May 18, with the Celebration Luncheon moved to Fall 2018.
+The Center for Women & Gender Advisory Board announces the 2018 Fannie Barrier Williams “Women of Courage” Award, a call for nominations due Friday, January 26, 2018!

 The Fannie Barrier Williams “Women of Courage” Award was created in 2014 by the Center for Women & Gender Advisory Board to raise awareness of Fannie Barrier Williams, the College’s first African-American female graduate.
 This award recognizes exceptional faculty, staff, students, alumni, and emeriti who have demonstrated a commitment to social justice with a special focus on the intersectionality of race, class, gender, sexual orientation, ability, religion, and age.

 Frances “Fannie” Barrier Williams (1855-1944) was born February 12, 1855 in Brockport, NY.
 Fannie Barrier Williams was an educated reformer and social activist, becoming one of the most noteworthy African-American women of her time.
 As a member of the Class of 1870, Williams was the first African-American female graduate from the Brockport Normal School.
 Williams went on to pursue a career in teaching in the Washington, D. C. public school system.
 In addition to her role as an educator, Williams achieved many accolades, such as the first black member of the Chicago Women’s Club (CWC), perhaps one of the most influential group of white women in the country.